lextm/jekyll-theme-chirpy/_posts/2017-11-1-the-rough-history-of-msbuild.md

 A few interesting projects were created to enhance MSBuild,

-* MSBee, to enable .NET Framework 1.1 projects on MSBuild, https://msbee.codeplex.com
+* MSBee, to enable .NET Framework 1.1 projects on MSBuild.
 * MSBuild Community Tasks, https://github.com/loresoft/msbuildtasks/ which implements many useful tasks for your MSBuild scripts.

 > I used MSBee heavily for a few years, as my very first open source project, Code Beautifier Collection for Borland Delphi was .NET Framework 1.1 only.